-My second book on In/Visible Subjects: Literary Character and Narratives of Invisibility Since the Eighteenth Century will be published in October 2025 by Palgrave Macmillan.
+My second book on In/Visible Subjects: Literary Character and Narratives of Invisibility Since the Eighteenth Century was published in November 2025 from Palgrave Macmillan.
 The book traces the modern cultural history of the literary motif of invisibility and offers readings of authors from Eliza Haywood, Susanna Rowson, and Anna Letitia Barbauld to John Keats, James Forbes Dalton, Fitz-James O’Brien, and H.G.
 Wells, to G.K.
 Chesterton, Virginia Woolf, Ralph Ellison, China Miéville, and Jennifer Egan.
+My first book on The Figures of Edgar Allan Poe: Authorship, Antebellum Literature, and Transatlantic Rhetoric appeared in 2017 with DeGruyter.

 Institutional website at LMU Munich